nurulcse7/dental-care-client/README.md

 ### Description
 - This project implements dental care services that need a specialist Dentist.
 Here people can take a dental service in their flexible time slot with service categories.
 Also, he/she can do one more service in a day but not at the same time.
 The user can't take a service without login and login form also validation implemented, such as full name is required, password must be 6 characters, need a uppercase (CAPITAL) and a special character (!@#$&*).
 - Admin can manage the whole website, and also he manages users, Doctors like to add or delete.
+- Anyone can contact with admin by using the contact form.
 - Implement user email verification enable
 - Authentication with Firebase and Authorization with JSON WEB TOKEN (JWT)
 - This project frontend start with Create-react-app (ReactJS)